David Bell’s fascination with throwing a baseball began when he was a young boy in Toombs County.

 In the 1963 season Bell led Georgia Southern to a 5-4 win at North Carolina.
 He threw eight innings allowing seven hits and four earned runs with six strikeouts and three walks.
 He also scored a run in three trips to the plate.

 After his Georgia Southern days, Bell coached baseball and taught at Butler High School in Augusta for three years and then he moved on to Randolph County where he mostly coached basketball.
 These days David and his wife, Gail, live in Dawson.
-He is retired after serving for 27-years.
+He is retired after working for 27-years in public service.
 David and Gail have three children and 10 grandchildren.

 Bell is honored to be a 2018 inductee in the Toombs County Athletic Hall of Fame.
 “I’ll be there you better believe it.
 You can take a boy away from the country like that, but that is always home.
 They have had a lot of good athletes come out of there.
 I am very honored they chose me and I am very thankful.
 I never thought things like this would happen.”